 Above and Beyond

 Heading south of midtown, experience an entirely different side of Tucson.
-This might be the first part of the city you see coming into Tucson International Airport and there's a lot to explore not far away.
+This might be the first part of the city you see coming to Tucson International Airport and there's a lot to explore not far away.

 Returning north to Tucson, two casinos are nearby.
 Casino del Sol and Desert Diamond Casino offer gaming, dining, regular concerts, and accommodations.
 On the way, Mission San Xavier del Bac is a must-see National Historic Landmark widely considered to be the finest example of Spanish Colonial architecture in the United States with marvelous original statuary and mural paintings filling its interior.

 Looking to explore the great outdoors?
 Drive south through Green Valley to the Santa Rita Mountains, which hold Mt.
 Wrightson, Southern Arizona's highest peak, and Madera Canyon, a renowned birding mecca thanks to the presence of hummingbirds and other magnificent species both native and migratory.